nicolalockwood/BE-nc-news-project/README.md

 Please create enviroment variables to be able to clone and locally run this file succesfully.
 Please create the following files and double check they are succesfully in git ignore:

-- `.env.test` - In the body of this file please add PGDATABASE=nc_news_test -`.env.development` - In the body of this file please add PGDATABASE=nc_news
+- `.env.test` - In the body of this file please add PGDATABASE=nc_news_test
+- `.env.development` - In the body of this file please add PGDATABASE=nc_news